-The wholesale prices, which measure the direct cost to the retailer, are computed by combining the retail price data with the information provided by the retailer on their weekly gross margins for each product and using the relation, wholesale price = (1 - gross margin %) multiplied by the retail price.
-The wholesale prices DFF uses for computing their gross margin series are constructed by the retailer as a weighted average of the amount the retailer paid for all its inventory.
-For example, a profit margin of 25.3 means that DFF makes 25.3 cents on the dollar for each item sold which yields a cost of good sold of 74.7 cents.
-If the retailer bought its current stock of a Kellog's Corn Flakes, 18oz, in two transactions, then its wholesale price is computed as the average of these two transaction prices (no FIFO or LIFO accounting rules are used in these computations).8
+The wholesale prices, which measure the direct cost to the retailer, are computed by combining the retail price data with the information provided by the retailer on its weekly gross margins for each product and using the relation wholesale price = (1 - gross margin percent) multiplied by the retail price.
+The wholesale prices DFF uses for computing its gross margin series are constructed by the retailer as a weighted average of the amount the retailer paid for all its inventory.
+For example, a profit margin of 25.3 means that DFF makes 25.3 cents on the dollar for each item sold, which yields a cost of good sold of 74.7 cents.
+If the retailer bought its current stock of Kellogg's Corn Flakes, 18-oz., in two transactions, then its wholesale price is computed as the average of these two transaction prices (no FIFO [First In,

+First Out] or LIFO [Last In, First Out] accounting rules are used in these computations).7